matthewpalmer/generaterandom/README.md

-A quick way to generate a random alpha-(and/or)-numeric strings of any length.
+A quick way to generate a random alphanumeric, numeric or alphabetical strings of any length.
 I think I probably sourced it from StackOverflow or some forum thread, but I use it a lot - thought it might be worth sharing.

 __`npm install generaterandom`__